Leif Ove Andsnes, piano

 “One of the most gifted musicians of his generation”

-In the 2014-15 season, Andsnes embarks on the final leg of “The Beethoven Journey,” his epic four-year focus on the master composer’s five piano concertos.
-With the Mahler Chamber Orchestra – his fellow traveler since the project’s inception – he leads complete Beethoven concerto cycles from the keyboard in high-profile residencies in Bonn, Hamburg, Lucerne, Vienna, Paris, New York, Shanghai, Tokyo and London, besides performing Beethoven concertos in Boston’s Celebrity Series and a host of key venues across Europe and Asia.
-He undertakes further Beethoven collaborations with such world-class ensembles as the Los Angeles Philharmonic and Gustavo Dudamel, San Francisco Symphony and Michael Tilson Thomas, London Philharmonic and Osmo Vänskä, and Munich Philharmonic and Thomas Dausgaard.
-Last season, in addition to a wealth of “Beethoven Journey” orchestral engagements, Andsnes undertook a 19-city solo recital tour of the U.S., Europe, and Japan, presenting an all-Beethoven program in New York, Chicago, London, Vienna, Berlin, Rome, Tokyo, and more.
+Last season brought the conclusion of “The Beethoven Journey,” perhaps Andsnes’s most ambitious achievement to date.
+With the Mahler Chamber Orchestra – his fellow traveler since the project’s inception – he led complete Beethoven concerto cycles from the keyboard in high-profile residencies in Bonn, Hamburg, Lucerne, Vienna, Paris, New York, Shanghai, Tokyo, Bodø and London, taking on further Beethoven collaborations with such world-class ensembles as the Los Angeles Philharmonic, San Francisco Symphony, London Philharmonic, and Munich Philharmonic.
+In 2013-14, in addition to a wealth of “Beethoven Journey” orchestral engagements, he undertook a 19-city solo recital tour of the U.S., Europe, and Japan, presenting an all-Beethoven program at New York’s Carnegie Hall and Chicago’s Symphony Center, as well as in Princeton, Atlanta, London, Vienna, Berlin, Rome, Tokyo, and more.

 Andsnes has received Norway’s distinguished honor, Commander of the Royal Norwegian Order of St. Olav.
 In 2007, he received the prestigious Peer Gynt Prize, awarded by members of parliament to honor prominent Norwegians for their achievements in politics, sports, and culture.
 He is the recipient of the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award, and, saluting his many achievements, Vanity Fair named Andsnes one of the “Best of the Best” in 2005.